mrllama123/Gut/documentation/docs/Command-Line.md

 godot --headless --path $PWD -d -s addons/gut/gut_cmdln.gd -gexit
 ```

-**Note:** There is cases where the cli can hangs in debug mode due to the way GUT works  so would recommend to set a timeout in the ci
+**NOTE** There is cases where the cli can hangs in debug mode due to the way GUT works  so would recommend to set a timeout in the ci

 ### Github actions example